-IIMHL seeks a future where everyone with a mental illness / mental health problem and those who care for them have access to effective treatment and support from communities and providers who have the knowledge and competence to offer services that promote recovery.
+We seek a future where everyone with a mental illness / mental health, addiction and/or disability issue and those who care for them will have access to effective treatment and support from communities and providers who have the knowledge and competence to offer services that promote recovery.

-To achieve its vision IIMHL provides an international infrastructure to identify and exchange information about effective leadership, management and operational practices in the delivery of mental health services.
-It encourages the development of organizational and management best practice within mental health services through collaborative and innovative arrangements among mental health leaders.
+To achieve its vision IIMHL and IIDL provide an international infrastructure to identify and exchange information about effective leadership, management and operational practices in the delivery of services.
+It encourages the development of organizational and management best practice within mental health, addiction and disability services through collaborative and innovative arrangements among leaders.

 IIMHL aims to:

-- Provide a single international point of reference for key mental health leaders.
+- Provide a single international point of reference for key mental health, addiction and disability leaders.

-- Strengthen workforce development and mentoring of mental health leaders.
+- Strengthen workforce development and mentoring of mental health, addiction and disability leaders.